Weighted Intersection over Union (wIoU) for Evaluating Image Segmentation: Introduction

 Although the method performs the best compared to other state-of-the-art methods, it still experiences classification errors.
 Most of the errors~(i.e., false negatives and positives) occur around object boundaries due to high classification ambiguities around the boundaries as shown in Fig.~\ref{FIG:challenges}~(b).
 That is because at least two classes are adjacent around the objects' boundaries making class predictions more difficult and ambiguous.
 Even though the proportion of boundaries in the scene is very small, it has a significant impact on qualitative results.
 In contrast, the internal areas of objects have relatively low classification ambiguities and occupy most of the scene area.

-In recent years, many studies have focused on the importance of the boundary and tried to enhance the classification accuracy based on the boundary information~\cite{takikawa2019gated,Bertasius_2016_CVPR,marmanis2018classification}.
-They added additional network branches in baseline networks and optimized boundary loss terms to leverage the boundary cues.
+In recent years, researchers have developed various methods to leverage boundary cues, such as adding additional network branches to baseline networks and optimizing boundary loss terms~\cite{takikawa2019gated, Bertasius_2016_CVPR, marmanis2018classification} due to the importance of boundary information.
+These methods aim to refine the precision of boundary detection, which in turn improves overall classification performance.
 To evaluate semantic segmentation results, most methods~\cite{zhu2019improving, takikawa2019gated} rank their methods by measuring intersection-over-union~(\textit{IoU}) score described in Section.~\ref{section:metrics}.

-Unfortunately, \textit{IoU} evaluates all pixels equally.
-Performance scores improve very subtly according to the evaluation criteria.
-To directly evaluate the boundary estimation results, several evaluation metrics such as BF score~\cite{csurka2013good} and Boundary Jaccard~(BJ)~\cite{fernandez2018new} were proposed; however, they do not evaluate internal areas of the objects.
+{Unfortunately, \textit{IoU} evaluates all pixels equally, so the performance scores of many newly proposed methods improve very subtly according to the evaluation criterion.} To directly evaluate the boundary estimation results, several evaluation metrics such as BF score~\cite{csurka2013good} and Boundary Jaccard~(BJ)~\cite{fernandez2018new} were proposed; however, they do not evaluate internal areas of the objects.
 In addition, those methods are highly dependent on the setting of distance tolerance parameter $\theta$.
 As we mentioned above, both evaluations of internal and boundaries of objects are important, without relying on certain tuning parameters.